Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Pistoleros of Santa Rose Combat.md

 	*Combat encounters are called Shootouts
     *Turn-based combat
-		*Each turn, every character gets to take an action *Turn order is base on High Tailin' stat and other modifiers *On even stat, turn order is random
+		*Each turn, every character gets to take an action *Turn order is based on High Tailin' stat and other modifiers *On even stat, turn order is random
 	*Character actions
 		*Attack